Smith-TVDSB/ICS2O-U1S6E1/README.md

 #### Output
 Power Glove has 1 in stock, and it costs $299.99

+#### Note
+You should only use one print statement for the output, and should use an f String.

 ## Check your work
 Select the "Actions" tab on GitHub and select your latest commit.
 This will show you if your exercise passes all test cases.